pauleveritt/git_tips/my_site.md

 Especially, for Git and VCS videos and tutorials.

 And lots of extra paragraphs and sections.
-Maybe a lot of ponies and unicorns.
+Maybe a lot of playful ponies and colorful unicorns.
 Stay for the thought-leader insight.
 Removed by the origin site for the last update.